Dr. Priya Achebe

 - Board vote to proceed (average: unanimous minus Priya's non-vote and Thomas Okafor's silence)

-- "Objection noted" entered into record under Corporate Documentation Standard 7.4
+- "Objection noted" entered into the record under Corporate Documentation Standard 7.4

 Step 5 is the product.
 Not step 4.
 Priya understood this by objection number three and has operated accordingly ever since.

 Each objection is a model of ethical analysis.
 Three philosophical traditions minimum.
 Precise definitions.
 Careful qualifications.
-The language of a woman who spent thirty years learning to name exactly what is wrong, followed by nine years proving that naming it changes nothing except the archive.
+The language of a woman who spent thirty years at the Nexus Institute learning to name exactly what is wrong, followed by nine years proving that naming it changes nothing except the archive.
 The 147th is as rigorous as the 1st.
 She will not allow futility to degrade the work.

 The Board's efficiency metrics rate Conference Suite 11-C as "high-performing."
 Meetings average 31 minutes.
 Decision throughput: 7 items per session.
-Priya's objections add an average of 4 minutes, 12 seconds.
+Priya's objections add an average of 4 minutes, 12 seconds to each meeting.
 In Nexus's operational framework, this is overhead.
 The Board tolerates it because regulatory code 11.4(b) requires it.
 The ethicist is a compliance cost.
 The objections are the receipt.

 Thomas Okafor

 Both parents are Nexus employees.
 He attended Nexus-sponsored schools.
 His pension is Nexus-managed.
 His apartment is in a Nexus residential block.
 The infrastructure is total.
-He arrived at his first Board meeting already inside everything the Board governs.
+He arrived at his first Board meeting two months ago already inside everything the Board governs.

 He has attended two meetings.
 He has said nothing.